zzh-yun/RNN-based-NMT/README.md

 A PyTorch implementation of RNN-based Neural Machine Translation system for Chinese-to-English translation, featuring LSTM encoder-decoder architecture with attention mechanisms.

+⭐⭐⭐Because the github cannot upload big files, the checkpoints of the model is upload to huggingface.
+If you want to use our model, please download the checkpoints from huggingface:  https://huggingface.co/DarcyCheng/RNN-based-NMT

 ## Introduction

 This repository implements a RNN-based Neural Machine Translation system with the following key components: